Treasuring Memories With a Kid-Made Treasure Box Ornament

 - Then let the kids decorate with stickers, gems or whatever you have on hand.
 Just be aware that too many heavy decorations will make the box collapse.

-- Print out the Treasure Notes Template.
+- Print out the Treasure Notes Template. and have the children write their secret notes.

 How We Added Social Skills & Exploring Feelings to This Holiday Activity for Kids: